Razer Kraken V4 Pro hands-on review: ready to rumble

 Introduction

-The Kraken V4 Pro is a high-end gaming headset with a difference – and not just because it comes with its own handy base station for adjusting your setup while you’re mid-multiplayer match.
-It’s the first with a new generation of haptics, which promises true in-game force feedback usually reserved for console controllers.
+The Kraken V4 Pro is a high-end gaming headset with a difference – and not just because it comes with its own handy base station for adjusting your sound setup while you’re mid-multiplayer match.
+It’s the first with a new generation of force feedback meant to mimic the kind found in modern console controllers.

 How we test headphones